 Marjorie Stephenson Scholarship

-The number of scholarships awarded will depend on the funds available and the qualifications of the applicants.
+The number of scholarships awarded will depend on available funds as well as the qualifications of the applicants.
 The maximum award will be $1,000; partial awards may be granted.
-The Committee has the option to interview finalists.

 - Student must be an undergraduate who has demonstrated strong academic performance.

 - Student must have earned a minimum of 30 semester hours at SRU by the conclusion of the current semester.

 - Students who have transferred more than 36 semester hours to SRU are not eligible.

 - Awardee must be a full-time student during the time she/he holds the scholarship.